dangernazik/csad2425ki402telishevskyinazar20/README.md

 # Task 5: Implementing a Unit tests statistics
 Run the localCI.ps1 script and it will create test statistics of project to deploy/test-result folder.

-# Task 4: Implementing a doxygen Documentation
-Run the localCI.ps1 script and it will create documentation of project to deploy/docs folder. develop develop